Does My Health Insurance Cover Dental Care?

 And of course you'll be paying for quite a bit of your dental care well in advance of that point.
 After all, each of these plans come with deductibles that have to be reached before your plan kicks in and pays its portion.
 Also, most of these plans only chip in about 80 percent of the cost for fillings and root canals, and they often cover just 50 percent of bridges, crowns, and other "major" procedures.

-Combine all of the above with the fact that private dental coverage rarely pays for cosmetic or even orthodontic procedures and it should be clear that you have to approach buying this type of insurance with eyes wide open.
+Combine all of the above with the fact that private dental coverage rarely pays for cosmetic or even orthodontic procedures and it should be clear that you should approach buying this type of insurance with caution.

 Granted, shopping around and comparing coverage options as well as rates is important whenever you're looking to buy insurance.
 Why should dental insurance be any different?